Google ends direct cooperation with Hong Kong authorities on data requests

 The tech companies regularly review government requests for data as part of law enforcement investigations and evaluate them on a case-by-case basis.
 In July, Google spokesperson Riva Sciuto said the company was working to “review the details” of the Chinese law and would temporarily halt reviewing requests in the meantime.

-Google is blocked in mainland China, but accessible in Hong Kong.
+Google is blocked in mainland China but accessible in Hong Kong.
 By refusing to review Hong Kong government requests for data through its normal process, Google seems to be acknowledging the broad reach the law gave China into Hong Kong.

 The national security law already has had a widespread chilling effect in Hong Kong.
-Immediately after its passage, residents started deleting their social media accounts and some activists fled the city.
+Immediately after its passage, residents started deleting their social media accounts, and some activists fled the city.
 This week saw the harshest use of the new law since it took effect, with the arrests of media tycoon Jimmy Lai, his sons, young activist Agnes Chow and six others, and a police raid on the offices of Apple Daily, a pro-democracy newspaper owned by Next Digital, the company Lai founded.

 Google has had a mostly cordial relationship with China, where it operates an artificial intelligence office.
 U.S. Republican lawmakers have accused Google of being too cozy with China and working with the Chinese military, which Google has continually denied.

 The company’s decision to move any data requests to established diplomatic processes between Hong Kong and the United States also comes at a time of especially poor relations between the two.
-Last week, the U.S. in an unusually fast move sanctioned 11 Hong Kong and Chinese officials for undermining the city’s autonomy.
+Last week, the United States in an unusually fast move issued sanctions against 11 Hong Kong and Chinese officials for undermining the city’s autonomy.
 The Hong Kong government called the move “shameless and despicable” and said it would support countermeasures against the United States.

 Mahtani reported from Hong Kong.